Finite-state transducers for substitution tilings: Relation to regular languages

-We show one more useful property of $\mathcal{N}$, related to reversibility.
+The extra property relates to \emph{reversibility}.
 A DFA that recognises a regular language $L$ can always be turned into a recogniser for the language $L^R$ consisting of the reversal of every string of $L$, by simply reversing all the arrows in the state transition diagram and interchanging the starting and accepting states.
-Usually the reversed recogniser is no longer deterministic, and must be determinised again if a DFA for $L^R$ is desired. \cite{10.1145/322326.322334} defines the concept of a \emph{zero-reversible acceptor} to be a DFA for a language $L$ which remains deterministic under this reversal, because there is a unique accepting state, and no two distinct states have transitions to the same state on the same symbol.
+Usually the reversed recogniser is no longer deterministic, and must be determinised again if a DFA for $L^R$ is desired. \cite{10.1145/322326.322334} defines the concept of a \emph{zero-reversible acceptor} to be a DFA for a language $L$ which remains deterministic under this reversal\footnote{Why `zero-reversible' and not just `reversible'? \cite{10.1145/322326.322334} defines the weaker condition of $k$-reversibility to mean that the reversed automaton need not be deterministic already, but if multiple transitions on the same symbol are available then $k$ extra symbols of lookahead suffice to rule out all but one of them. `Reversible' by itself is used to mean `$k$-reversible for some $k\geq0$'.}, because there is a unique accepting state, and no two distinct states have transitions to the same state on the same symbol.
 A zero-reversible \emph{language} is one that admits a zero-reversible acceptor.

 Our neighbour language $\mathcal{N}$ cannot in general be zero-reversible, because it has an accepting state for every supertile type, i.e.\ usually more than one.
 However, it can be written as the disjoint union of zero-reversible languages in a natural way.